William Crispin

 Captain William Crispin III (October 3, 1627 – October 4, 1681) born the son of William Crispin II (1602-1645) and wife Elizabeth (ne.
 Harrison) (1604-1645).

 Crispin was one of five Commissioners appointed by William Penn for settling the colony of Pennsylvania, September 30, 1681.
 He had served in the army under Cromwell.
 Crispin was also appointed Surveyor General.
 William Penn appointed Crispin as the first Chief Justice in a letter dated August 18, 1681.

 Crispin died at sea near Barbados on his way to Pennsylvania.
 He was replaced by Thomas Holme as Surveyor General.

 Family

 Captain William Crispin married (1) Sept.
-28, 1652, Rebecca Bradshaw, the daughter of Ralph Bradshaw and Rachel Penn (1609-1669), who was the sister of Admiral Sir William.
-Penn, and the daughter of Captain Giles Penn, the grandfather of William.
-Penn the founder of Pennsylvania.
+28, 1652, Rebecca Bradshaw, the daughter of Ralph Bradshaw and Rachel Penn (1609-1669), who was the sister of Admiral Sir William Penn.
+Penn, and the daughter of Captain Giles Penn, the grandfather of William Penn, the founder of Pennsylvania.
 His son Silas was born of this marriage, and from him are descended the Crispin families of Pennsylvania and New Jersey.
 From this union, there were 5 children.